-So long as you’re relatively healthy and know how to moderate your caffeine and sugar intake, having a can of Game Fuel should be relatively alright.
+So long as you’re relatively healthy and know how to moderate your caffeine and sugar intake, having a can of Game Fuel should be reasonably alright.

-While Game Fuel In’t the healthiest drink you can have, it’s a pretty mild energy drink by energy drink enthusiast standards, so having one occasionally shouldn’t be too bad for you.
+While Game Fuel In’t the healthiest drink you can have, it’s a pretty mild energy drink by energy drink enthusiast standards; occasionally, having one shouldn’t be too bad for you.

-Just be sure not to have too many cans of it per day to avoid the caffeine and sugar-related side effects that come with having too many energy drinks.
+Just be sure not to have too many cans of it per day to avoid the caffeine and sugar-related side effects of having too many energy drinks.